xucompcat/RASS/README.md

 python G09OutputSummarizer.py 10 > RASS.results
 ```
 where 10 is the number of candidate structures designated in the RASS.in file.
 Executing the above command writes the optimization
 results to a file called 'RASS.results'.
+An example of RASS.results based on Gaussian09 optimization of 250 candidate structures
+of Si8 species is provided in this repository.

 ## Using RASS Without Gaussian09